yverma13/Probability-and-Statistics/README.md

 - _Probability density function_: a probability function associated with a continuous random variable.

 - _Joint distributions_: the joint probability distribution for X, Y,.. is a probability distribution that gives the probability that each of X, Y,.. falls in any particular range or discrete set of values specified for that variable.

+An experiment or trial is any procedure that can be infinitely repeated and has a well-defined set of possible outcomes.
+An experiment is said to be random if it has more than one possible outcome, and deterministic if it has only one.
+For example, selecting a record from the above dataset, tossing a coin, rolling a die, etc are all random experiments.

+Each possible outcome of a particular experiment is unique, and different outcomes are mutually exclusive (only one outcome will occur on each trial of the experiment).

+For the experiment where a coin is flipped twice, the four possible outcomes that make up the sample space are (H, T), (T, H), (T, T) and (H, H), where "H" represents a "heads", and "T" represents a "tails".

+Similarly, in an experiment of selecting a record from a dataset, the outcome will be that record which got selected.

+A sample space is usually denoted using set notation, and the possible ordered outcomes are listed as elements in the set.
+It is common to refer to a sample space by the labels S, Ω, or U (for "universal set").
+The elements of a sample space may be numbers, words, letters, or symbols.
+They can also be finite, countably infinite, or uncountably infinite.

+For example, if the experiment is tossing a coin, the sample space is typically the set {head, tail}, commonly written {H, T}.
+For tossing two coins, the corresponding sample space would be {HH, HT, TH, TT}.
+Similarly, for a random experiment of selecting a record from a dataset, all the rows become it's sample space.

+An event is a set of outcomes of an experiment to which a probability is assigned.
+A single outcome may be an element of many different events, and different events in an experiment are usually not equally likely, since they may include very different groups of outcomes.
+For example, getting an even number after rolling a die once, getting atleast one head after tossing a coin twice, etc.

+The probability of an event is a number between 0 and 1, where, roughly speaking, 0 indicates the impossibility of the event and 1 indicates certainty.
+The probability formula gives the possibility of an event to happen and is given as

+Probability of an event occurring=favorable outcomes/total outcomes

+Two events  A  and  B  are known as mutually exclusive if the probability of occurrence of both the events simultaneously is zero, i.e.  P(A∩B)=0 .

+Two events are called dependent, if the outcome of the first affects the outcome of the second, such that the probability is changed.

+Two events  A  and  B  are called independent, if the happening of  A  does not affect the happening of  B .
+Also, for independent events,

+P(A∩B)=P(A).P(B)  will hold true

+Random variable is basically a function which maps from the set of sample space to set of real numbers.
+The purpose is to get an idea about result of a particular situation where we are given probabilities of different outcomes.

+Formal definition :  X:S−>R

+where,  X  = random variable,  S  = set of sample space,  R  = set of real numbers

+There are mainly two types of random variables: discrete and continuous as shown in figure below

+image

+A random variable  X  is said to be discrete if it takes on finite number of values.
+The probability function associated with it is said to be probability mass function or PMF.
+P(xi)  = Probability that  (X=xi)  = PMF of  X=pi .

+0≤pi≤1
+∑pi=1  where the sum is taken over all possible values of X

+A random variable  X  is said to be continuous if it takes on the infinite number of values.
+The probability function associated with it is said to be PDF or probability density function.

+PDF: If  X  is a continuous random variable.

+P(x<X<x+dx)=f(x).dx

+0≤f(x);  for all  x
+∫f(x)dx=1  over all values of  x
+Then  P(X)  is said to be a PDF of the distribution.

+The probability distribution of a continuous random variable  X  is an assignment of probabilities to intervals of decimal numbers using a function  f(x) , called a density function, in the following way: the probability that  X  assumes a value in the interval  (a,b)  is equal to the area of the region that is bounded above by the graph of the equation  y=f(x) , bounded below by the  x -axis, and bounded on the left and right by the vertical lines through  a  and  b , as shown in the figure below image

+Given random variables  X,Y,...,  that are defined on a probability space, the joint probability distribution for  X,Y,...,  is a probability distribution that gives the probability that each of  X,Y,...,  falls in any particular range or discrete set of values specified for that variable.
+In the case of only two random variables, this is called a bivariate distribution, but the concept generalizes to any number of random variables, giving a multivariate distribution.

+The joint probability distribution can be expressed either in terms of a joint cumulative distribution function or in terms of a joint PDF (in the case of continuous variables) or joint PMF (in the case of discrete variables).

+The intuition behind the joint density  f(x,y)  is similar to that of the PDF of a single random variable.
+For small positive  dx  and  dy , we can write

+P(x≤X≤x+dx, y≤Y≤y+dy)=f(x,y).dx.dy

+Also,  ∫∫f(x,y)dxdy=1